Estimating unknown dynamics and cost as a bilinear system with Koopman-based Inverse Optimal Control: Simulations

 with the off-diagonal elements being negligible or zero, and

-As before, following sampling condition from Remark \ref{rem:sampling}, since the sampling time used here was $\Delta t = 0.01 \implies \Delta t^2 \ll \Delta t<1$, we can conclude that the discrete-time form can be used to accurately model the continuous-time nonlinear dynamics.
+As before, since the sampling time used here was $\Delta t = 0.01 \implies \Delta t^2 \ll \Delta t<1$, we conclude that the discrete-time form can be used to accurately model the original nonlinear dynamics.
 The evolution of the system is shown in Fig. \ref{fig:example_human}.